Levante UD: Stadium

 Estadi Ciutat de València was opened on 9 September 1969, with capacity for 25,354 spectators.
-Dimensions are 107x69 meters.
+The pitch measures 107 by 69 metres.

 Due to the 2019–20 season's late finish because of the COVID-19 pandemic, and renovation work at their stadium, Levante concluded the campaign behind closed doors at the Estadi Olímpic Camilo Cano in La Nucia, Province of Alicante.

 Rivals

 Levante contest the Derbi Valenciano, also known as the Derbi del Turia or Derbi Valentino, with local rivals Valencia.
-The fixture has only been played 38 times competitively, however, with Valencia currently holding 21 wins to Levante's 8.
+The fixture has been played 38 times competitively, with Valencia winning 21 times to Levante's 8.